You learn as much as you can before buying an RV, but some things you can only learn by experience. Or, by reading this article…

 The following are all the things our RV Lifestyle members wish they had known about RVing before getting on the road.
 Their mistakes and discoveries can help you be prepared if RVing is new to you!

 Tires, tires, tires.
-This is another very important part of RVing.
-That’s because tires are the only thing separating your rig from the road you are traveling on.
+This is one of the most important yet often overlooked part of RVing, especially among newbies.
+Tires are the only thing separating your rig from the road you are traveling on.

 Many of our members mentioned tires as an important thing to understand before becoming an RVer.